 5. What economic indicators can warn of a recession?

 6. Are we in a recession?

-7. How should you position your stock portfolio for a recession?
+7. How can you position a stock portfolio for a recession?

-8. How should you position your bond portfolio for a recession?
+8. How can you position a bond portfolio for a recession?

-9. What should you do to prepare for a recession?
+9. What are ways to prepare for a recession?

 The good news is that recessions generally haven’t lasted very long.
 Our analysis of 11 cycles since 1950 shows that recessions have persisted between two and 18 months, with the average spanning about 10 months.
 For those directly affected by job loss or business closures, that can feel like an eternity.
 But investors with a long-term investment horizon would be better served looking at the full picture.

 Recessions have been relatively small blips in economic history.
 Over the last 70 years, the U.S. has been in an official recession less than 15% of all months.
 Moreover, their net economic impact has been relatively small.
 The average expansion increased economic output by almost 25%, whereas the average recession reduced GDP by 2.5%.
 Equity returns can even be positive over the full length of a contraction since some of the strongest stock rallies have occurred during the late stages of a recession.